-Mike Sweeney is entering his ninth season as the pitching coach for the Minutemen and second as associate head coach.
+Mike Sweeney is entering his 10th season as the pitching coach for the Minutemen and second as associate head coach.
 He serves as the team's recruiting coordinator.
 In addition to recruiting, his main focus is coaching pitchers on mechanics and fundamentals.
 Sweeney is also responsible for strength and conditioning, scouting and ordering equipment.
 He organizes and implements instructional clinics as well as overseeing game and practice facility maintenance and management.

 In 2012, Sweeney coached right-hander Joe Popielarczyk to multiple honors, including the program's second Atlantic 10 Pitcher of the Year award.
 Popielarczyk finished as the A-10 leader in earned run average and his 1.66 mark ranked seventh in all of Division I. Sweeney also coached Dennis Torres, whose transformation from third baseman to pitcher was well-documented by the local and regional media.
 Torres was selected in the 2012 Major League Baseball First-Year Player Draft by the Baltimore Orioles in the 28th round and turned pro following his junior season.